wmadill/weewx-orcas-skin/readme.txt

 weewx-orcas-skin

 Overview
-This repository contains the custom skin for the weewx installation on Orcas.
+This repository contains the custom skin for the weewx installation on Orcas packaged as a weewx extension.

 Some details
 The skin uses the standard skin from tkeffer's excellent weewx weather station